ismailceylan/php-m3u8-parser/docs/MediaList.md

 ### Attaching Media To Medias
 [Media](media.md) definitions are kept on the same level as medias on the `MasterPlaylist`.
 But this is not enough because media definitions depend on medias.
 For this reason Each `Media` keeps references to its associated media instances within itself.

-Back to the media list scenario, we can attach a `Media` instance to the whole `MediaList`.
+Back to the media list scenario, we can also attach a `Media` instance to the whole `MediaList`.
 If the [group ID](group-id.md) of the media we gave, matches the [group ID](group-id.md)s of the medias in the list, it will only be attached to these medias.

 ```php
 $master->medias->attach( new Media );